Enclavely/tailor/readme.txt

 Because Tailor works with any theme, choosing one that you like is now the hardest part of creating a website.

+- Need to show off your creative side?
+Check out the free [Portfolio extension](https://wordpress.org/plugins/tailor-portfolio/).
+- Have an online store?
+The free [WooCommerce extension](https://wordpress.org/plugins/tailor-woocommerce/) is what you need.

+A free advanced features extension will be released in the coming days, which will add powerful new elements and features!

 = Easy to extend =

 Tailor is open source and built based on WordPress' coding standards and best practices.
 Everything from the code base to the user interface integrate perfectly with WordPress.
 The plugin features: